About

 My Exceptional Life summary

-Through my life I have been in some dark and unexpected places, I know what it feels like to be in a hole and I know what it feels like to come out and stand on the edge.
+Through my life I have been in some dark and unexpected places, I know what it feels like to be in a hole and I know what it feels like to stand on the edge and come back.
 I’ve had my fair share of life events that haven’t gone as planned and had to adapt and overcome.
-I’m sure I’ll share a few in my blogs.
-I don’t have a big posh house, or a big posh car or wear designer clothes, but what I do have is the ability and experience of overcoming significant setbacks and getting the best from my situation rather than the situation getting the best of me.
-My home and car are functional and allow me to enjoy my life and experience as much as possible.
-I live in a lovely area with wonderful friends, my children are happy and a pleasure to spend time with.
+I have the ability and experience of overcoming significant setbacks and getting the best from my situation rather than the situation getting the best of me.

 My children, the way they are able to make you feel the entire spectrum of emotions in a one minute window.
 The gym, currently learning to Olympic Weightlift (Thanks to www.NTPT.co.uk) and looking to becoming a masters competitor in functional fitness competitions when I turn 40.
 I know, I know I don’t look a day over 21, well I’m closer to 40 than 30 so bring on the fitness, exercise and learning is great.
 Since having children I don’t have the time to commit to a team otherwise I’d be playing rugby, netball and basketball.
 Any sport and exercise (ok, not snooker but all other sport).